Introduction

 }

-Providing the count to the t! macro, this will result in:
+When providing the count to the t! macro, this will result in:

 let i18n = use_i18n();